 The Family Migration Project: Financial and Social Obligations and Indebtedness

-Location: Room 211, Department of Social Work, National Taiwan University
+Location: R211 at the Department of Social Work, NTU

 Speaker: Lucy P. Jordan, Associate Professor, Department of Social Work and Social Administration, The University of Hong Kong

-Moderator: Shu-Huah Wang, Associate Professor, Department of Social Work, National Taiwan University
+Moderator: Julia Shu-Huah Wang, Associate Professor, Department of Social Work, National Taiwan University

 Lucy P. Jordan is currently an Associate Professor in the Department of Social Work and Social Administration at The University of Hong Kong.
 Her research focuses on the long-term impacts of transnational migration on families and children, diversity in Asian global cities, and social development challenges in middle- and low-income countries.